solliancenet/microsoft-postgresql-developer-guide/artifacts/03-01-CloudDeploy-ACI/README.md

     az webapp config appsettings set --resource-group $resourceGroupName --name $resourceName --settings WEBSITES_ENABLE_APP_SERVICE_STORAGE=TRUE

-    az webapp config container set --resource-group $resourceGroupName --name $resourceName --multicontainer-config-type compose --multicontainer-config-file docker-compose-contoso.yml
+    az webapp config container set --resource-group $resourceGroupName --name $resourceName --multicontainer-config-type compose --multicontainer-config-file docker-compose-contoso.yml --debug
     ```

 3. Switch back to the Azure Portal, browse to the Azure App Service.
-If troubleshooting is needed, view the container logs by browsing to `https://pgsqldevSUFFIX.scm.azurewebsites.net/api/logs/docker`.
-Copy the path to the docker file and paste it into a new window, review the logs and fix any errors.
+4. If troubleshooting is needed, view the container logs by browsing to `https://pgsqldevSUFFIX-linux.scm.azurewebsites.net/api/logs/docker`.
+5. Copy the path to the docker file and paste it into a new browser window, review the logs and fix any errors.